Certified Pega Lead System Architect (CPLSA)

 CPLSA Application Design and Build

-After successfully completing the LSA Architecture exam (version 8.x and above), the final step is the CPLSA Application Design & Build.
-The CPLSA App Design/Build tests one’s ability to architect, implement and analyze Pega Platform solutions.
-Working within a set of business requirements, system architects will be required to:
+After successfully completing the LSA Architecture exam (version 8.x and above), the final step toward certification is the CPLSA Application Design & Build assessment.
+This assessment evaluates a candidate’s ability to architect, implement, and analyze solutions using the Pega Platform.

-- Document your analysis and solutions using a supplied documentation template
+- Document their analysis and proposed solutions using the provided documentation template

-The CPLSA Application Design/Build exam is managed by Pegasystems.
-The cost is $750 USD per attempt.
-This includes the cost of the Application Design, and if passed, the Application Build.
+The CPLSA Application Design & Build exam is managed by Pegasystems.
+The exam fee is USD 500 per attempt.

 Certified Pega Lead System Architect, Next Steps